 - A small round table will be situated between the two yellow chairs

 - The four Ballard Street prints will be hung on the wall behind the chairs…or the two photos I have (which I love)

 I’m still in the figuring-it-out phase for video, including lighting.
-Since most of the video recording will be “from the field,” I’m leaning toward the new GoPro Hero 12 Black or the Insta360 x3.
-Right now, I’m leaning toward the GoPro because I won’t be doing real action video recording so I’m not convinced the 360 degree feature will benefit the content I plan to record.
+Since most of the video recording will be “from the field,” I’m leaning toward the new Insta360 ACE PRO (action camera).
 The Yellow Studio 4.0 is being designed to record audio or audio/video with one wall serving as the background (the wall where the yellow chairs will sit).
 I suspect multiple attempts will result in finding the sweet spot.
 But the field recording – being out and about – will be the most compelling because the local scenery is exceptional.